lotsopa/Lux/README.md

 * Support for any type of custom component
 * Behaviour System
 * Memory Pools to optimize cache coherency
+* Handle based resource management to reduce the likeliness of memory leaks.

 ### Contact ###